thw17/BIO598_Tutorial/README.md

   ```
   freebayes -f reference/human_g1k_v37_MT.fasta bam/ind1.rmdup.sorted.bam > vcf/ind1.raw.vcf
   ```
 The resulting list of variants is quite small.
 Because the mitochondrial genome is haploid, we really only expect to see variant records for sites where individual 1 differs from the reference.
-However, because there are so many copies of mitochondria sequenced during normal genome sequencing, we might expect a bit of heteroplasmy and the possibility of heterozygous calls.
+However, because there are so many copies of mitochondria sequenced during normal genome sequencing, we might expect a bit of heteroplasmy (variation among different mitochondrial genomes within an individual) and the possibility of heterozygous calls.

 We can print all heterozygous calls with a site quality greater than 30 (less than a 1 in 1000 chance of being incorrectly identified as a polymorphic site) to the screen using SnpSift with the following command (from the main directory):
   ```